yohannzapata/hotel-reservation/README.md

 # Hotel Reservation System

-A Java console application for managing hotel reservations.
-The program supports client registration and booking, receptionist login and check-in workflows, and manager account administration and reservation cancellation.

-## Features
+This is DLSL Hotel Reservation Console Program.
+It lets a user register as a client, make a booking, log in as a receptionist, or log in as a manager.

+## What It Can Do

-- Client registration with unique client ID generation.
+- register a new client
-- Reservation creation with room, guest, meal, and payment options.
-- Receptionist login, client lookup, reservation viewing, and guest check-in.
-- Manager login, receptionist account creation, check-in record viewing, and reservation cancellation.
+- make a reservation
+- let a receptionist look up clients and check guests in
+- let a manager create receptionist accounts and cancel reservations
-- File-based persistence using plain text files inside a local `SAVES/` folder.
+- save all data in text files inside `SAVES/`

-## Project Structure
+## Main Files

-- [Main.java](Main.java) - application entry point and main menu.
+- [Main.java](Main.java) - starts the program and shows the main menu
-- [Client.java](Client.java) - client registration and reservation workflow.
+- [Client.java](Client.java) - client signup and reservation flow
-- [Receptionist.java](Receptionist.java) - receptionist login and operations.
+- [Receptionist.java](Receptionist.java) - receptionist login and staff tasks
-- [Manager.java](Manager.java) - manager login and administrative actions.
+- [Manager.java](Manager.java) - manager login and admin tasks
-- [FileHandler.java](FileHandler.java) - shared file utilities for saving, searching, moving, and reading records.
+- [FileHandler.java](FileHandler.java) - file reading and saving helper
-- `SAVES/` - generated data directory used by the application.

-## Requirements
+## How To Run

-- Java Development Kit (JDK) installed and available on your PATH.
-- A terminal or command prompt in the project folder.
+Open a terminal in the project folder and run:

-## Run the Program

-Compile and start the app from the project root:

 ```bash
 javac *.java
 java Main
 ```

-The app creates and uses `SAVES/` in the current working directory.
-If you run the program from a different folder, it will use that folder's own `SAVES/` directory.
+The program will create a `SAVES/` folder in the folder where you run it.

-## Staff Login Accounts
+## Logins

-- Manager login uses the built-in credentials `admin` / `password123`.
+- manager login is `admin` / `password123`
-- Receptionist accounts are still stored in `SAVES/RECEPTIONIST.txt`.
+- receptionist accounts are saved in `SAVES/RECEPTIONIST.txt`

-## Data Storage
+## Saved Data Files

-The system stores records as text lines in files under `SAVES/`.
+The program stores data as plain text files inside `SAVES/`.

 ### `CLIENTS.txt`